With no real government, can Thailand escape recession?

 Southeast Asia's second-largest economy is confronting weak exports, a year-long slump in industrial output and a drop in tourism, under a caretaker government with limited powers and a central bank wary of wasting ammunition on a political problem.

-Protesters trying to topple Prime Minister Yingluck Shinawatra disrupted an election in February and will probably do the same again.
-She could be removed by the courts next month anyway, leaving a power vacuum and possibly sparking violence.
+Protesters trying to topple Prime Minister Yingluck Shinawatra disrupted an election in February and no new vote is in sight.
+She could be removed by the courts next month anyway, leaving a power vacuum and probably sparking violence.

 Undaunted, the Finance Ministry sees an improvement in the economy after what it says will be a contraction of less than 1 percent in the first quarter from the previous three months.
 On Tuesday it stuck to its forecast of 2.6 percent growth in 2014.